zkry/go-mod-mode/README.md

 ### go-mod-graph
 ![dependency chain of logrus](./images/logrus-graph.png) Generate a graph of all dependencies for the selected module.
+If you would like this command to output a file format other than PDF, you can set the *go-mod-graph-output* outupt to "png" or another type that Graphviz supports.

 ## Eldoc Support
 With Eldoc turned on, after loading all of the version information upon loading the go.mod file, for each module on current line, a list of the current version at, what it is being replaced by, and what version it could be upgraded to is listed.